centaurusgod/DeepLearningModelTrainingToolkit/README.md

 ## Step 3 : Collecting & Preparing Images for training
 ### Image Collection
-- If you want to collect images from google and build your own dataset, then use this extention: https://chromewebstore.google.com/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm
+- If you want to collect images from google and build your own dataset, then use this [extention](https://chromewebstore.google.com/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm).
 - It'd be better if you manually pick and crop the images found in google, yes it's kinda hard work but its totally worth it.
 - Or for testing purposes you can use datasets found in **kaggle** and use it.
 You can skip following 1 step if you download image dataset from kaggle.But be sure of the naming convention of the folder that is used in kaggle.
 The **val** might have been named as **valid** or something else.
 -